filizkrdg/ridgregextra/README.md

 # ridgregextra: An R package for ridge regression parameter estimation

-- This package includes a procedure finding the ridge parameter value k which makes the VIF values closest to 1 while keeping them above 1 as in Kutner et al. (2004).
-The package which also includes the ridgereg_k function, presents a system that automatically determines the k value in a certain range and gives the ridge regression results.
-It gives ridge regression tables (VIF, MSE, R2, Beta, Stdbeta) provided by the vif_k function for k ridge parameter values generated between certain lower and upper bound values.
-In addition, the ridge_reg function provides users the ridge regression results for a manually entered k value.
-Finally it shows three sets of graphs consisting k versus VIF values,  regression coefficents and standard errors of them.
+`ridgregextra` provides functionalities for finding the ridge parameter value k which makes the VIF values closest to 1 while keeping them above 1 as stressed Applied Linear Statistical Models (Kutner et al., 2004).
+The package includes the `ridgereg_k` function, presents a system that automatically determines the k value in a certain range defined by the user and provides detailed ridge regression results. `ridgereg_k` also provides ridge regression tables (VIF, MSE, R2, Beta, Stdbeta) using `vif_k` function for k ridge parameter values generated between certain lower and upper bound values.

+In addition, the `ridge_reg` function provides users the ridge regression results for a manually entered k value.
+Finally `ridgregextra` provides three sets of graphs consisting k versus VIF values,  regression coefficents and standard errors of them.

-- This package was presented for the first time in "Why R?
+`ridgregextra` was presented for the first time in "Why R?
 Turkey 2022" conference.

-## Installing the package using Github Desktop (Recomended)
+## Installing `ridgregextra`

-Only follow the steps below at the first step

-- Please install Github Desktop (https://desktop.github.com/)
-- Clone the repository
-- Open the project in RStudio

-Next time,
-- Please open Github Desktop and click "Fetch".
-- If the repo is updated, you will see information.
-In this case please click "Pull" button.
-- Finally please run following command.
+Please make sure that you installed `devtools` package.

 ```
-devtools::load_all()
+devtools::install_github(filizkrdg/ridgregextra)
 ```